Ohio panel and Virginia lawmakers move forward with congressional redistricting plans

 “Our voters are asking to have that voice.
 They’re asking that we protect democracy, that we not allow gerrymandering to happen throughout the country, and we sit back,” Democratic Sen. Barbara Favola said.

 The proposed constitutional amendment would let lawmakers temporarily bypass a bipartisan commission and redraw congressional districts to their advantage.
-The measure would still need to pass the General Assembly again next year, then go before voters in a statewide referendum.
+The Senate's approval Friday followed House approval Wednesday.

 The developments come as Virginia holds statewide elections Tuesday, where all 100 seats in the House of Delegates are on the ballot.
-Democrats would need to keep their slim majority in the lower chamber to advance the constitutional amendment next year.
+Democrats would need to keep their slim majority in the lower chamber to advance the constitutional amendment again next year.
+It then would go to a statewide referendum.

 Republican Sen. Mark Obenshain said Democrats were ignoring the will of voters who had overwhelmingly approved a bipartisan redistricting commission.